jamelachahbar-zz/azureprivatelinkdemo/README.md

 - **Azure Subscription:** An azure subscription is needed to provision the Azure services for this demonstration.
 If you don’t have one, you can get a free trial one [here](https://azure.microsoft.com/free/).
 Create an azure DevOps project

 - **Bash Shell:** we will leverage Azure Cloud Shell.
 Once your Azure Subscription is set up you can enable and use your associated [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) session.
 Notes: you could use any local bash terminal.
 Make sure you have [installed the Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)

-- **Container registry:** we will use Azure Container Registry (ACR) to store our Docker images.
-Run the command below to create an ACR

 - **Service Principal:** we will leverage SPN with contributor access to create resources on Azure from Azure DevOps